 Association Content and Benefit Subscription Website Business Model

 The folks at American Ceramic Society start with a free daily tip about ceramic arts, to attract traffic and engage their free email subscriber base.
 This content is often drawn from one of their premium digital media libraries, which includes two magazines, a streaming video service, and a glaze recipe library.
 The Association goes beyond these premium content offerings—which use minimum information units of magazine articles, instructional videos and blaze recipes—to feature additional Association benefits like a discount program appropriate for ceramic artists, juried award programs, and a free online artist portfolio.

-Choosing your Minimum Information Units for Your Subscription Website Business Models
+Choosing your Minimum Information Unit for Your Business Model

 Choosing the right combination of free and premium minimum information units will help you decide if a magazine, newsletter, or association content strategy is most appropriate for your brand, your audience, and the subscription website business models you plan to develop.

 Most of the publishers with whom we work are legacy producers of premium information and are adding a free online audience development portal and leveraging their content libraries to create digital media libraries that feature both new content and collections of legacy content that add substantial value to the membership proposition.

 If you’d like to discuss how your legacy assets can be leveraged to create successful magazine, newsletter, or association subscription website business models, schedule a free 60-minute consultation to discuss the possibilities with me and our CEO Don Nicholas.